mongodb/docs/source/reference/commands.rst

    inconsistencies with the data storage.
 The command is analogous to a ``fsck`` command for file systems.

-   If your :option:`mongod` instance is not running with journaling and you experience an unexpected system restart or crash, you should run the ``repairDatabase`` command to ensure that there are no errors in the data storage.
+   If your :program:`mongod` instance is not running with journaling and you experience an unexpected system restart or crash, you should run the ``repairDatabase`` command to ensure that there are no errors in the data storage.